dotnet/corefxlab/docs/specs/parsing.md

    ...
 }
 ```
-These APIs work great in many scenarios, e.g. parsing text contained in GUI application text boxes.
-But they are completely not suitable for processing modern network protocols, which are often text (e.g. JSON, HTTP headers), but contained in byte buffers, not strings, and encoded with UTF8/ASCII, not UTF16.
-Because of this, all modern web servers written for the .NET platform either don't use the current BCL parsing APIs or take performance hit of transcoding from UTF8 to UTF16, and copying from buffers to strings.
+These APIs work great in many scenarios, e.g. parsing text contained in GUI application's text boxes.
+They are not suitable for processing modern network protocols, which are often text (e.g. JSON, HTTP headers), but encoded with UTF8/ASCII, not UTF16, and contained in byte buffers, not strings.
+Because of this, all modern web servers written for the .NET platform either don't use the current BCL parsing APIs or take a performance hit to transcode from UTF8 to UTF16, and to copy from buffers to strings.
 ```c#
 byte[] json = ...
 string text = Encoding.UTF8.GetString(json); // this is very expensive: copy, transformation, object allocations